DarrenLi1127/TaskFlowReplit/replit.md

 ## Overview

 TaskFlow is a minimal task management application built with a modern full-stack architecture.
 The application enables users to create, manage, and track tasks with a clean, Linear-inspired interface.
-It features simple username/password authentication, persistent storage with PostgreSQL, and a React-based frontend with shadcn/ui components.
+It features simple username/password authentication, user profiles, persistent storage with PostgreSQL, and a React-based frontend with shadcn/ui components.

 The application prioritizes clarity, efficiency, and minimal friction in task management workflows, following a "Design System-Based (Productivity Focus)" approach with generous spacing, scannable hierarchy, and contextual actions.

+**Latest Updates**:
+- **Oct 31, 2025**: Added user profile feature with display name and bio fields
-**Latest Update (Oct 30, 2025)**: Migrated from Replit Auth to simple username/password authentication for better user experience and easier setup.
+- **Oct 30, 2025**: Migrated from Replit Auth to simple username/password authentication for better user experience and easier setup

 ## User Preferences